Quantitatively Nonblocking Supervisory Control of Discrete-Event Systems: Supremal Quantitatively Completable Sublanguage and Its Computation

-Theorem~\ref{thm:nsct} asserts that when the $K$-synthesizing supervisory control $V$ is required to be quantitatively nonblocking, it is necessary and sufficient to require that $K$ be not only controllable but also quantitatively completable.
-Such a $V$ may be realized by a generator that is not only nonblocking but quantitatively nonblocking.
+Theorem~\ref{thm:snsct} asserts that when the $K$-synthesizing supervisory control $V$ is required to be quantitatively nonblocking, it is necessary and sufficient to require that $K$ be not only controllable but also quantitatively completable.
 This result extends the standard one of supervisory control theory (i.e. Theorem~\ref{thm:sct}) \cite{RamWon87,WonRam87,Wonham16a}.

-If $K$ is indeed controllable and quantitatively completable, then the supervisory control $V$ in Theorem~\ref{thm:nsct} is the solution to the QNSCP.
-If, however, $K$ is either not controllable or not quantitatively completable, then to achieve the third requirement of maximal permissiveness of QNSCP, one would hope that the supremal controllable and quantitatively completable sublanguage of $K$ exists.
-For controllability alone, it is well-known that the supremal element exists.
-Hence the key is to investigate if for quantitative completability the supremal element also exists.
-We provide a positive answer in Section 3.2.1 below.
-Before we proceed, the following is a proof of Theorem~\ref{thm:nsct}.
+If $K$ is indeed controllable and quantitatively completable, then the supervisory control $V$ in Theorem~\ref{thm:snsct} is the solution to the QNSCP.
+If $K$ is either not controllable or not quantitatively completable, then to achieve the third requirement of maximal permissiveness of QNSCP, one would hope that the supremal controllable and quantitatively completable sublanguage of $K$ exists.
+Again the key is to investigate if for quantitative completability the supremal element also exists.
+We provide a positive answer below.
+Before we proceed, the following is a proof of Theorem~\ref{thm:snsct}.